How to Build a Cob Pizza Oven

 We built cob pizza ovens using crushed termite mound (these are readily available not far from our home), sand, straw, lots of water, and cow manure and linseed oil to help bind it together.
 It was a good day’s physical work and we were delighted with the finished product.

 If you are using red termite mound it is not necessary to conduct the following Clay Soil Test.
 Just break up the termite mound using a sledge-hammer or pick.
 Then crush as finely as you can using the same tools and a shovel while adding a little water to soften and moisten.

 Test the clay content in your soil by:

 - Wetting a handful of the clay soil and do the ‘sausage test”.
 Roll it into the shape of a sausage, and if it retains its shape, this is a good indication that the clay soil is suitable for the cob mix.
 If not, continue with the following:

 - Conduct the ‘shake test’.
 Half fill a vertical-sided glass jar with the clay soil mix, then, add water until ¾ full.
 Allow to stand for 24 hours or until all lumps are completely dissolved, then shake the jar vigorously before allowing the mixture to settle.
 The contents should then settle into at least three layers: sand at the bottom, followed by silt, clay, and the water on top. * this may take about 10 minutes.

 This will give you a rough idea of the percentages of the different elements.
 10 – 15% clay with a high percentage of sand and a little silt is usually good.

 - Make test ‘bricks’.
-Allow the mix to soak for at least 24 hours then shape into house brick size and shape, and leave to dry to test for cracking and crumbling.
-If the bricks fall apart you may have to bring in either additional sand or clay and adjust the mixture to suit.
+Allow the mix to soak for at least 24 hours then shape into the size and shape of house bricks.
+Leave the "bricks" to dry to test for cracking and crumbling.
+If the bricks fall apart you may have to bring in either additional sand or additional clay and adjust the mixture to suit.